Regi, Chief Verification OfficerAbout Real Press

 We Are

-• A search engine for authentic content
+- A search engine for authentic content

-• An independent verification tool
+- An independent verification platform

-• A transparency layer, not a gatekeeper
+- A transparency layer, not a gatekeeper

 We're Not

-• A plagiarism checker
+- A plagiarism checker

-• A content policing service
+- A content policing service

-• An AI company
+- An AI company

-• Anti-AI — undisclosed AI content is the problem
+- Anti-AI, undisclosed AI content is the problem

 Where We Are

 We're very early in our journey, and I am so grateful that you're here.
 It's me and a handful of developers against this impossibly large problem.
 We have indexed about 1,000 articles so far and hope to scale very quickly to most of the useful web (~22M websites).
-I also recognize that my models aren't perfect yet, and they likely will never be fully perfect.
+I also recognize that our models aren't perfect yet, and they likely will never be fully perfect.
 I'm not going to pretend that we've solved the issue, but we're doing everything we can to bring you transparency at scale.

 Thank you for joining us, and helping to make the internet a more transparent and authentic place to be.